-At Soham Village College we are working in partnership with Cambridgeshire Police and Cambridgeshire County Council identify and provide appropriate support to pupils who have gone missing through the Operation Encompass scheme.
-Cambridgeshire's

-Education Safeguarding Team will share police information of missing child episodes with the Designated Safeguarding Lead(s) (DSL).
+At Soham Village College we are working in partnership with Cambridgeshire Police and Cambridgeshire County Council to identify and provide appropriate support to pupils who have gone missing through the Operation Encompass scheme.
+Cambridgeshire's Education Safeguarding Team will share police information of missing child episodes with the Designated Safeguarding Lead(s) (DSL).
 On receipt of any information, the DSL will decide on the appropriate support the child may require.
 The Operation Encompass information is stored in line with all other confidential safeguarding and child protection information.

-4.8.4 Children Frequently Absent from Education
+3.8.4 Children Frequently Absent from Education

-The Trust recognises that children who are absent from education, particularly repeatedly, can act as a warning sign of a range of safeguarding possibilities including abuse, neglect, child sexual exploitation and child criminal exploitation, modern slavery, mental health problems, risk of substance abuse, risk of travelling to conflict zones, and risk of FGM or forced marriage.
+The Trust recognises that children who have unexplained and/or persistent absences from education, can act as a warning sign of a range of safeguarding possibilities including abuse, neglect, child sexual exploitation and child criminal exploitation, modern slavery, mental health problems, risk of substance abuse, risk of travelling to conflict zones, and risk of FGM or forced marriage.